Create a simple mechanism for end users to "log in" to your C++ application using user-based licensing.

 - Dynamically linked programs are dependent on having a compatible library.
 If a library is changed, applications might have to be reworked to be made compatible with the new version of the library.

-Information regarding static and dynamic linking differences found here.
+You can find more information regarding static and dynamic linking differences here [external link].

 You can switch between static linking (/MT) or dynamic linking (/MD) using our tutorial sample code.
 Note in the LicenseSpring/bin folder, for both x64 and x86, there is a dynamic, staticMD and staticMT folder.
 To switch between /MT and /MD, you can manually update them using the Visual Studio IDE.
 In your upper tab go to Project>Properties>Configuration Properties>C/C++>Code Generation.
 Then, next to the Runtime Library, select the type of linking you want to use, then press apply.

 Then, in your upper tab, make sure your runtime setting matches the one you just chose in project settings.